 Resource Investing News Featured Stock

 Noram Ventures Inc. (TSXV:NRM) (OTCBB:NRVTF:US) is focused on building an international industrial minerals company and becoming a low cost supplier of lithium and graphite materials into North American, European and Asian markets.
-The company’s two key properties are the Clayton Valley lithium clay/brine project in Nevada’s lithium hub and the Jumbo flake graphite project in British Columbia.
+The company’s three key properties are the Clayton Valley lithium clay/brine project in Nevada’s lithium hub, the recently acquired Arizaro East lithium project in Argentina and the Jumbo flake graphite project in British Columbia.

 Noram believes that having both lithium and graphite properties affords a considerable advantage in the lithium-ion battery sector as both materials are essential for the green revolution and the rising global demand for electric vehicles.
 Despite the name, upwards of ten times more graphite than lithium is used in lithium-ion batteries.